elaforge/karya/doc/instrument.md

 ## Derive

-At the derive level, an instrument is mostly just a string 'Derive.Instrument'.
+At the derive level, an instrument is mostly just a string 'Derive.BaseTypes.Instrument'.
 However, a few other bits of instrument config apply, as defined by 'Derive.Deriver.Monad.Instrument'.
 Specifically, a note track with a title `>xyz` will wind up calling 'Derive.Deriver.Lib.with_instrument' on `>xyz`.
 A note track with an empty instrument name, like `>`, marks the track as a note track but won't alter anything.

 Analogous to CUtil, 'Derive.Instrument.DUtil' has utilities for defining instrument-specific calls.